Confirmation and refutation of very luminous galaxies in the early universe

-These confirmations are crucial to improving our physical understanding of the first phases of galaxy formation.
-Early analyses of \emph{candidate} galaxies at $z =$ 10--12 have shown that their observed abundance is significantly higher than predicted by nearly all theoretical models \citep[e.g.,][]{Finkelstein2022a,Finkelstein2022b,Harikane2023}.
-This could indicate that specific assumptions in these models need to be modified at very high redshifts, including an increased efficiency of converting gas into stars at the earliest times or even a higher characteristic star mass in these early epochs.
-Such a ``top-heavy" initial mass function has indeed been predicted to be present in early galaxies, driven by a combination of their chemically simple makeup \citep[e.g.,][]{bromm01,sharda22} as well as a rising cosmic microwave background temperature floor \citep[e.g.,][]{larson98}.
+Early analyses of \emph{candidate} galaxies at $z = 9.5$--12 have shown that their observed abundance is significantly higher than predicted by nearly all theoretical models \citep{Finkelstein2022a,Finkelstein2023,Harikane2023a,Leung2023}.
+This could indicate that specific assumptions in these models need to be modified at very high redshifts, including the possibility of negligible dust attenuation \citep{Ferrara2023, Mason2023} or an increased efficiency of converting gas into stars, or even a shift toward the formation of more massive stars in these early epochs.
+Such a ``top-heavy" initial mass function (IMF) has indeed been predicted to be present in early galaxies, driven by a combination of their chemically simple makeup \citep{bromm01,sharda22} as well as a rising cosmic microwave background temperature floor \citep{larson98}.
 However, before any such unusual physical properties can be robustly inferred for early galaxies, their photometric redshift estimates must be verified.
-The NIRSpec confirmation of Maisie's Galaxy at $z =$ 11.4 reported here, combined with growing numbers of $z \gtrsim$ 10 spectroscopic confirmations in the literature \citep[e.g.,][]{curtis-lake2023}, show that well-established methods of photometrically selecting galaxies work robustly at $z \sim$ 10--12.
+Four out of seven photometric candidates from CEERS data at $9.5 < z < 12$ with $M_{UV} < -20$ have been spectroscopically confirmed \cite[]{ArrabalHaro2023}, including the present examples at $z > 11$, with no confirmed interlopers except the $z \simeq 16$ candidate CEERS-93316.
+The space density of confirmed objects alone exceeds the predictions of most theoretical models.
+The spectroscopic observations reported here reinforce the higher-than-expected abundance of such bright galaxies in the very early universe, while also vetting photometric redshift outliers like CEERS-93316 that could be misinterpreted if left unrecognized.